nonarine/nonarine.github.io/docs/hdr-rendering.md

 Range: 1.0 - 10.0

 Brightest value that maps to white.
-Also used as bloom threshold.
 Higher values compress highlights more.

 ### Depth Occlusion